-A boiler becomes a Master when a 10K temperature sensor is connected to the J10 "SYSTEM HEADER" terminals.
-The sensor is auto detected.
-A second way a boiler becomes a Master is to land a 10K sensor on the "DHW TANK" terminals.
-See DHW Method 1, using a DHW Master.
+A boiler becomes a Master when a temperature sensor is connected to the J10 "SYSTEM HEADER" terminals.
+The sensor is auto-detected.

 The Master senses and controls the common system header/loop water temperature using a system setpoint.
 It uses any boilers it finds (over the H-Net communications cable) to accomplish this.
 It can also monitor the Outside Air (OA) temperature to provide outdoor reset functionality.
 Only one Master is allowed in a system.